 Glen and Bonnie Silas have had a spiritual home in CBE since 2002 when their oldest daughter joined BEECC.
 In the 15 years that have followed they have not only enjoyed watching their children grow, but CBE as well.
 CBE has acquired land and burned a mortgage in that time, both amazing feats for such a young congregation.
 They have seen the passing of the torch from one beloved Rabbi to another, and CBE's religious school continues to provide an outstanding Jewish education for future generations.
 Bonnie and Glen look forward to working with last year's appeal chairs, Michael Cohen and Rebecca Fleischer, to make this another successful campaign.
 If you have any questions about the appeal, its goal or even its function, Glen and Bonnie would love to speak with you.

 Annual Appeal donations allow the synagogue to provide necessary services to the community while allowing dues to remain at a reasonable level.
-The 5777 (2016-17) Annual Appeal Chairs, Rebecca "Becky" Fleischer and Michael Cohen, shared the importance of this effort for CBE and in their own lives at Yom Kippur.
-(We'll post Bonnie & Glen's Yom Kippur Appeal after the holidays.)
+Annual Appeal Chairs, Glen and Bonnie (in absentia) shared the importance of this effort for CBE and in their own lives at Yom Kippur.
 Through the generosity of donors, CBE continues to be a place to:

 Donations can be made All Year Long, and it's easy to do!